rfc-editor-drafts/FinalReview-rfc10051/README.md

-# Final Review for RFC-to-be XXXX (draft-XX) (in XML)
+# Final Review for RFC-to-be 10051 (draft-ietf-calext-ical-tasks-17) (in XML)

-This repository is for managing document updates for RFC XXXX during Final Review (previously AUTH48).
+This repository is for managing document updates for RFC 10051 during Final Review (previously AUTH48).
 This is part of the [pilot GitHub-based process for Final Review](https://www.rfc-editor.org/rpc/wiki/doku.php?id=rpc_github_roadmap), and it emulates the [current Final Review procedure](https://authors.ietf.org/en/rfc-publication-process).

 Please see the [License](LICENSE.md).
 The [IETF Note Well](note-well.md) applies.